Ravindra Dastikop

-Ravindra Dastikop (born May 24, 1964) is an educator and speaker on Cloud Computing.
-He is currently serving as an Assistant Professor, Department of Computer Science and Engineering, SDM College of Engineering and Technology in Dharwad, Karnataka where he began his career in 1987.
+Ravindra Dastikop (born May 24, 1964) is an educator and speaker on cloud computing.
+He is currently serving as an assistant professor, Department of Computer Science and Engineering and the placement officer of SDM College of Engineering and Technology in Dharwad, Karnataka where he began his career in 1987.
 He is also the director of Centre for Web Enabled Learning (C-WEL).

 Early life and education

 Ravindra Dastikop had earlier education in Belgaum, Mandya and Mysore and completed his graduation in science and postgraduate diploma in computer applications from Sri Jayachamarajendra College of Engineering, Mysore in 1986.
 Later he pursued in engineering degree, post graduation and further qualifications from Birla Institute of Technology and Science.

 Computer science career

 Currently his teaching interests are around cloud computing and social media.
 He offers a semester long course- Introduction to Cloud Computing for all branches of engineering.
 He is planning to offer Designing Cloud Computing System course for CSE students from upcoming semester.
 During 2004, he visited Tribhuvan University, Kathmandu, Nepal as a visiting faculty and taught a course in Programming Languages.
 In the same year, he was invited to be adjunct faculty at International Institute of Information Technology, Bangalore.